Closed Restaurants in Sausalito (Starting with Letters M-Z)

 Mikayla — Once a separate restaurant within the Casa Madrona Hotel, Mikayla today retains its location and name as a bay-view private dining room and terrace booked for banquets and groups at Poggio.

 Miramar Cafe — Built on a long-vanished pier at the foot of Johnson St. near what is now Bar Bocce, the 1910 Cafe burned twice between 1911 and 1915.
-The second time the owner was sent to jail for arson.
+The second time the restaurant burned the owner was sent to jail for arson.

 Norse Hus — Scandinavian restaurant located in the old Village Fair shopping area in the 1960s and 1970s.
 Before becoming a cluster of visitor-oriented shops near the ferry, Village Fair’s building was originally a garage built for for patrons of the the old pre-Golden-Gate-Bridge ferry pier.
 Today the building is the southern half of the Casa Madrona Hotel, which also hosts Poggio Trattoria.